Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

 \section{Heterogeneous Treatment Effects}

-So far, we have assumed the parameter of interest is a constant treatment effect $\beta$.
-This is of course a strong assumption in practice.
+So far, we have assumed the treatment parameter $\beta$ is constant.
+This can of course be a strong assumption in practice.
 It means, for example, that any successful patent application raises the future innovativeness of all startups $i$ by the same constant amount.
 In reality, the value of patents is likely higher for some startups than for others.
-Luckily, the UJIVE estimator can retain a causal interpretation even in the presence of such heterogeneous effects---i.e., when patent effects $\beta_i$ vary arbitrarily across firms $i$.\footnote{In this section only, we assume the treatment is binary as in much of the literature on heterogeneous treatment effects.
+Luckily, the UJIVE estimator can retain a causal interpretation even in the presence of such heterogeneous effects---i.e., when patent effects $\beta_i$ vary arbitrarily across firms $i$.\footnote{In this section only, we assume the treatment is binary.
 This is mostly for notational convenience, since otherwise effect heterogeneity could come both from differences across observations and from different margins of treatment response for a given observation.
 See \textcite[Appendix A.2]{kp25} for an extension of the local average treatment effect theorem to the case with multivalued or continuous treatment.}